Determinantal random subgraphs: Metric structures on cochains

 an equality which appears in \cite[Lemma 3.1]{Amini-exchange}.

-In the theory of Feynman integrals of Euclidean quantum field theory and associated graph polynomials \cite{Bogner-Weinzierl}, the right-hand side of~\eqref{eq:sym1-omid} is called the \emph{first Symanzik polynomial} (applied here to $\ul\x^{-1}$ because of our conventions, see Section~\ref{sec:conventions}), so we propose to call~\eqref{eq:omid} the \emph{Symanzik cycle-tree identity}.
+In the theory of Feynman integrals of Euclidean quantum field theory and associated graph polynomials \cite{Bogner-Weinzierl}, the right-hand side of~\eqref{eq:sym1-omid} is called the \emph{first Symanzik polynomial} (applied here to $\ul\x^{-1}$, see Section~\ref{sec:symanzik-kirchhoff-pols}).